Immigration to bahamas

 To move to The Bahamas permanently is possible after obtaining a Visa.
 Entry and visa requirements are not same for all the countries and depend on your nationality and citizenship.
 In case where an individual’s, birth and residence countries are different (except U.S. or Canada), then the required documents are based on his birth country.

-People, who are born in The Bahamas soil, are called ‘Bahamians’.
+The people of the Bahamas are called ‘Bahamians’.
 It also consists of many dual citizens, expatriates and permanent residents.
-It is a home to many ethnic groups.
-Culture of The Bahamas is distinct and a mixture of African, European and other cultures, which has evolved with generations.
-Here people like African, Americans, Asian, British and Alaska Natives, etc live happily and peacefully with each other.
+Bahamas is home to many ethnic groups.
+Culture of the Bahamas is distinct and a mixture of African, European and other cultures, which has evolved with generations.
+Africans, Americans, Asian, Britishers and the natives of Alaska, etc. live happily and peacefully with each other in the Bahamas.

 Bahamians are very friendly and they are happy to help when asked.
-They are easy going, hospitable and can go out of the way to make foreigner feel more at home.
+They are easy going, hospitable and can go out of the way to make foreigners feel at home.
 They commonly greet each other by shaking hands.
-It is common in here to give hugs to a person who is very friendly with them.
+It is common in the Bahamas to give hugs to a person who is very friendly with them.
 They respect each other’s privacy and take appointments before meeting.
-Bahamians also enjoy music a lot.
-Modern music is also enjoyed by them.
-Good and bad people are everywhere in the world but more of it, it also depends on one’s perspective.
+Bahamians enjoy music a lot including modern music.

 Job offers in Bahamas